-Date: , 2
+Date ::, 2

-The undersigned, having this date borrowed from Sampson Community College, the equipment and/or material described below, and having had the opportunity to inspect the property, hereby agrees to accept the property in its present condition and to return the property in the same condition (ordinary wear and tear excepted) by the date designed below.
-In the event the property is damaged while being used for non-College-related activities, the undersigned shall pay to the College the value of the property as designated below.
-In the event the property is not returned by the designated due date, the undersigned shall pay Sampson Community College an assessment according to the schedule below for each day the property is overdue, up to the maximum of the value of the property as indicated below.
-(For example, if the property is valued at \$600.00, the total assessment will not exceed \$600).
+(ordinary wear and tear excepted) by the date de while being used for non-College-related activit of the property as designated below.
+In the even date, the undersigned shall pay Sampson Comm schedule below for each day the property is over If the opportunity to inspect the property, hereby ition and to return the property in the same condition esigned below.
+In the event the property is damaged ies, the undersigned shall pay to the College the value to the property is not returned by the designated due

-In accepting the property, the undersigned agrees to hold the College harmless from and to reimburse the College for any liability it may suffer arising from the use or condition of the equipment while on loan.
-THE EQUIPMENT SHALL BE USED FOR EDUCATIONAL PURPOSES ONLY!
+es to hold the College harmless from and to reimburse g from the use or condition of the equipment while on OR EDUCATIONAL PURPOSES ONLY!

-Description of equipment and/or material loaned:
+Description of equipment and/or material loaned

-Due date for return of item(s) borrowed: 2.
+Due date for return of item(s) borrowed: 2

-Value of equipment and/or material borrowed: \$
+Value of equipment and/or material borrowed: S

-Schedule of Assessments for Overdue Equipment and/or Material
+Schedule of Assessments for Overdue Equipme nt and/or Material

 Value of Item Assessment Per Day

 \$.01 - \$ 99.99 \$ 5.00

 \$ 100.00 - \$499.99 \$ 10.00

 \$ 500.00 - \$999.99 \$ 20.00

 \$1,000.00 + \$ 30.00

+Borrower Organization Which Borrower

+Borrower Organization Which Borrower

+Represents

-Borrower Organization Which Borrower Represents Home Telephone Number Business Telephone Number N.C.
+Home Telephone Number Business Telephone Number

+N.C.
 Driver's License Number